 Louisiana consists of low swamplands, beaches, and coastal marshlands in the southern part of the state with prairie and woodlands in the northern part.
 International students who study in Louisiana will find that in consistency with the other southern states, Louisiana has a humid subtropical climate.
 This means that the state experiences long, hot, humid summers and short, mild winters.

 As of 2010, the population in Louisiana is about 4.5 million people.
 The capital and second largest city of the state is Baton Rouge with a population of 229,553 people.
 Due to the strong economy of Baton Rouge the city was ranked as one of the "Top 10 Places for Young Adults" in 2010 by Portfolio Magazine and one of the top 20 cities in North America for economic strength by the Brookings Institution.
-Baton Rouge is home to one of the state’s largest public universities, Louisiana State University (LSU).
+Baton Rouge is home to one of the state’s largest public universities, Louisiana State University and Agricultural & Mechanical College (LSU).
 LSU has over 25,000 students and is recognized for its extensive research facilities which house several hundred research projects funded by agencies such as the National Science Foundation and the National Institutes of Health.
 The LSU Tiger football team has loyal fans all over the country and has won the national football championship title in 1958, 2003, and 2007.
 International students who study in Louisiana may find it easier to adjust to their new environment at LSU because of the International Student Association.
 The International Student Association’s mission is to “promote the well-being of international students, to promote better friendship, interaction, and understanding among international students, between international students and other groups at LSU and the wider Baton Rouge community.”

 The largest city in Louisiana is New Orleans, with a population of 343,829 people.
 New Orleans is a major center for higher education with over 50,000 students enrolled in the city’s eleven two- and four-year degree granting institutions.
 The prestigious Tulane University, a private, nonsectarian, research university is also located in the city and is ranked among the country’s top 50 research universities.
 Despite the horrible damage caused by Hurricane Katrina in 2005, the city has recovered and continues to prosper.
 In 2009 New Orleans ranked first place in 10 categories of a Travel + Leisure (major travel magazine) poll featuring “America’s Favorite Cities.”
 These categories included best U.S. city as a spring break destination and “wild weekends,” stylish boutique hotels, cocktail hours, single/bar scenes, live music/concerts and bands, antique and vintage shops, cafés/coffee bars, neighborhood restaurants, and people watching.
 The economy of New Orleans is based mainly on petrochemical production, oil refining, tourism, and is home to one of the largest and busiest ports in the world.